linkerd/linkerd2/rfc/tap-hardening.md

 # Details

-The control plane component of Tap will be referred to as the Tap Controller.
-The data plane component of Tap will be referred to as the Tap server.

 ## Control Plane

-The Tap Service becoming an Extension API server will allow requests to be authenticated and authorized through an [aggregation layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/).
+The Tap Controller becoming an Extension API server will allow requests to be authenticated and authorized through an [aggregation layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/).
 The Tap APIService will claim the TapByResource route in the Kubernetes API.
 This will allow the aggregation layer to proxy anything sent to that API path to